d-bl/GroundForge-help/docs/Nets/index.md

 For example odd numbers of two stitches out of the four mirrored stitches, or combinations with three of the four stitches.

-With some experience with tweaking patterns, it becomes easier to create your own patterns with these other combinations of stitches or even unrelated stitches.
+With some experience in customizing patterns, it becomes easier to create your own patterns with not provided combinations of stitches or even unrelated stitches.
 The page [embelished clothwork](https://d-bl.github.io/MAE-gf/docs/ec) provides starting points for horizontal nets with other dimensions than two by two stitches.
 An [e-book](https://www.patreon.com/theadventurouslacemakers/shop/embellished-clothwork-ebook-by-marian-221058?source=storefront)
-with the same name applies the horizontal nets in motifs.
+with the same name applies the horizontal nets in motives.

-See also [MAE-nets](https://d-bl.github.io/MAE-gf/docs/nets) for the other nets.
+See also [MAE-nets](https://d-bl.github.io/MAE-gf/docs/nets) for other types of nets.

 Hints for the nets page